Going live is the act of changing your site’s domain on WP Engine to use your own custom domain. This can be done in three simple steps:

 Please note: Once you save this change, you will be redirected and logged out of your WordPress Admin Dashboard, as your site’s URL has now been updated.
 You will not be able to log in again until Step 3 has been completed.

-If you are having issues logging in to the WordPress Admin Dashboard, or your Address fields on this page are “greyed out” or unable to be edited, you can use our article, Updating Your WordPress URL for more help.
+If you are having issues logging in to the WordPress Admin Dashboard, or your Address fields on this page are “greyed out” or unable to be edited, check out Updating Your WordPress URL for more help.

 Step 3: Point your DNS to WP Engine